Nominom/jjnet/README.md

 # jjnet
-An open source Java library for decentralized p2p networking under development
+An open source Java library for decentralized p2p networking

-This project is still heavy under development!
-You can look at the source if you want but it's not usable for anything yet.
+This project is kinda dead. (might continue someday) You can take the source if you want but it's not usable for anything yet.